Lenovo Legion Pro 5i 16 Core i7-13700HX vs HP Spectre x360 14" 2-in-1 Core Ultra 7 155H

 Which one is better?

-The HP Spectre x360 14" 2-in-1 Core Ultra 7 155H is the better buy for most people - its 2TB storage crushes the Lenovo's 512GB.
-That said, grab the Lenovo if you prioritize gaming performance - it's a powerhouse with RTX 4060.
+The HP Spectre x360 14" 2-in-1 Core Ultra 7 155H is the better buy for most people - its 2880x1800 OLED display crushes the Lenovo's offering.
+That said, grab the Lenovo Legion Pro 5i if you crave top-tier gaming performance with its RTX 4060.

 Who should buy each?

-Choose the Lenovo Legion Pro 5i 16 Core i7-13700HX if: you want top-tier gaming performance, need upgradeable RAM/storage, or enjoy a larger display for immersive experiences.
+Choose the Lenovo Legion Pro 5i 16 Core i7-13700HX if: you game frequently, need high-performance graphics, or prefer a larger display.
 (16" display, 165 Hz refresh)

-Choose the HP Spectre x360 14" 2-in-1 Core Ultra 7 155H if: you prioritize a stunning OLED display for photography, need a powerful webcam for video conferencing, or want a sleek design as a portable workhorse.
+Choose the HP Spectre x360 14" 2-in-1 Core Ultra 7 155H if: you work with high-resolution media, require a lightweight design, or value an exceptional webcam.
 (14" display, 120 Hz refresh)

 Conclusion